Call Now Free Quote

 • Soft or sandy texture in the joint when pressed

 The brick units around deteriorated mortar are often entirely sound.
-They have not been damaged.
-The repair is mortar-only: remove the failed material to a minimum depth of 3/4 inch (as specified in ASTM C270 guidelines for adequate bond strength), clean the joint, and pack it with fresh mortar matched to the original hardness.
+The repair is mortar-only: remove the failed material to a minimum depth of 3/4 inch as specified in BIA Technical Note 7B for adequate bond strength, clean the joint, and pack it with fresh mortar matched to the original hardness per ASTM C270.
 The brick stays in place.

 Brick Face Deterioration

 Brick spalling is a separate failure mode with a separate cause.
 The primary mechanism is freeze-thaw cycling.
-Water enters brick through its pore network - all brick is porous to some degree - and when temperatures drop below 32 degrees F, that water expands approximately 9% in volume.
-The resulting hydraulic pressure inside the brick can exceed 2,000 PSI, far beyond the tensile strength of most fired brick (typically 200 to 500 PSI).
-Over multiple freeze-thaw cycles, the brick’s fired outer surface fractures and separates.
+Water enters brick through its pore network and when temperatures drop below 32 degrees F, that water expands approximately 9% in volume.
+The resulting hydraulic pressure inside the brick can exceed the tensile strength of the fired material.
+Over multiple freeze-thaw cycles, the fired outer surface fractures and separates.
+The Great Lakes region’s documented high freeze-thaw frequency accelerates this process relative to milder climates.

 Signs of brick deterioration that indicate replacement is needed: